BuranCodes/Basic-command-line-calculator/README.md

 ## Implementing as command
 If you happen to want to have access to it all at times in terminal, here's how you can do it in different OSes:
 - Windows: Add the directory where the executable currently is in, to PATH.
-Edit environment variables --> Edit Path in System variables --> New... --> paste path --> OK, finish.
+Edit environment variables --> Edit Path in System variables --> New... --> copy paste path where the executable is --> OK, finish.
 Try `cmdcalc 10^10`!

 ## WIP stuff:
 - Errors and checking